Louth county football team: Upturn in fortunes

 In a major surprise, November 2020 saw former Tyrone coach Mickey Harte appointed as Louth manager for a three-year period, with Gavin Devlin as his assistant.

 During the 2021 season, Harte achieved promotion to Division 3 of the National League.
 Louth went on to win Division 3 in the 2022 season.
 He brought Louth to a first Leinster final since 2010 in 2023.

 Harte resigned in September 2023 and subsequently took over as manager of the Derry senior footballers.
 County board chairman Peter Fitzpatrick unveiled former Dublin inter-county player Ger Brennan as Louth's new manager on 2 October.
 In the 2024 season, Louth reached a second consecutive Leinster SFC final for the first time since 1958 and defeated Meath in the championship for the first time since 1975.

 On 11 May 2025, Louth defeated Meath by 3–14 to 1–18 in the 2025 Leinster SFC final to win a first Leinster SFC title for 68 years.
 Ger Brennan then decided to leave his role with one year of his three-year term left.

+On 28 June 2026, Louth reached the All-Ireland semi-finals for the first time since 1957 after a 0-27 to 2-18 win against Monaghan in the quarter-finals.